wangqliang123/weibo-api/README.md

 1. Failed insertion SQL statements are stored inside the file `file\txt\failed-insertion-sql.txt`.
 2. Those weibos whose comments are failed to be retrieved are stored in the file `\file\txt\weiboid_2000_error.txt`.
+3. Those weibos with more than 2000 comments are listed in file `\file\txt\weibo-ids-with-more-than-2000-comments.txt`.
 3. Weibo API call details are stored inside file `weibo.log`.
 This file is in very detailed!

 A summary log file is stored in `file\txt\summary.txt`.